A tool to help you work out what the price of a taxi journey in Kota Kinabalu should cost.

 Complaints About Taxis

 LPKP, although they know full well no taxi driver uses the meter ever, still wants passengers to complain about individual incidents with more information that what most people care to gather.
-And in the end, it’s for no reason, because this has been a problem for years and nothing is being done about it.
+And in the end, it’s for nothing, because this has been a problem for many years.

 If you still want to bother complaining, then email email@example.com, or call 1-800-88-4266 or +60 88 238 244.